Cannonball Motorcycle Club

 The Cannonball Motorcycle Club (CMC) is an outlaw motorcycle club in Finland and Estonia.
 Founded in Helsinki in 1991, the club has eleven chapters and a membership of over two-hundred.
-Cannonball MC is designated an organized crime group by the National Bureau of Investigation (NBI).
+Cannonball MC is designated as an organized crime group by the National Bureau of Investigation (NBI).The club's name is derived from the Cannonball Run challenge.

 History

 The Cannonball Motorcycle Club was formed by Jari Uotila in Helsinki in May 1991.
 The club's name is derived from the Cannonball Run challenge.
 During the initial five years of its existence, Cannonball MC operated as a support club of the Hells Angels.
 The affiliation ended in 1996 and Cannonball instead proceeded as an independent motorcycle club.
 The club went on to establish ten chapters throughout Finland – in Helsinki, Lohja, Turku, Jyväskylä, Heinola, Hämeenlinna, Seinäjoki, Ulvila, Joensuu and Kausala – and one in Tallinn, Estonia.
 Additionally, Cannonball's sub-division, Squad 32, has six branches.
 A Cannonball chapter in Lahti ceased operations in 1999 when its members resigned due to dissatisfaction with the activities of the parent club.
 The former members of this chapter then founded the Rogues Gallery gang in the city in January 2000.

 Jari Uotila, Cannonball's founder and president, died from medical complications at the age of fifty-two on 23 April 2012.

 It was reported in July 2017 that Cannonball MC had disbanded following an internal dispute.
 News broke in September 2017, however, that the dispute had been resolved and that the club would continue to operate in the same localities and with the same membership as before.